 Your transplant team will order medical tests and lab work to evaluate your child for a transplant.
-These include blood tests, tissue-typing, organ-speciﬁc tests and a complete health history.
+These include blood tests, tissue typing, organ-speciﬁc tests and a complete health history.
 Other tests gauge psychological readiness and social support.
-Results will help the team decide if your child meets the criteria to be a transplant candidate at their center.
+Results will help the team decide if your child meets the criteria to be a transplant candidate at their hospital.

 The team also will decide how to best manage your child’s medical condition and when your child will be listed for an organ transplant.

 The transplant team reviews all of the test results and input from team members to come up with your child’s treatment plan.
 This includes deciding which patients to add to the national transplant waitlist.
-The team must inform you, in writing, about their decision to proceed to transplant (or not), and the reason for the decision.
-Ask questions if you need more details.
-If you need someone else to help, call the OPTN's Patient Services line at 888-894-6361
+The team must inform you, in writing, about their decision to proceed to transplant (or not) and the reason for the decision.
+The team at your transplant hospital will always be your first and most complete source of information regarding your current medical condition and treatment options.
+If you have other questions or comments, contact the OPTN Patient Services line at (888) 894-6361 or submit them here.

-The transplant team looks at a range of medical, surgical, psychological, developmental and social factors when listing a patient for organ transplantation.
-If your child is accepted as a candidate, the transplant center will register your child on the national OPTN waitlist.
-OPOs and your transplant center will work together to ﬁnd a match.
+The transplant team looks at a range of medical, surgical, psychological, developmental, and social factors when listing a patient for organ transplantation.
+If your child is accepted as a candidate, the transplant hospital will place your child on the national OPTN waitlist.
+OPOs and your transplant hospital will work together to ﬁnd a match.
 There is still a possibility that not every transplant candidate will receive an organ because deceased organs are a scarce resource.

-If your child is a liver, kidney or lung transplant candidate, a living donor transplant is a possibility at some centers.
-If you, a family member or friend is interested in being a living donor for your child, you should contact the transplant center for information on how to start the evaluation and testing for this process.
+If your child needs a liver, kidney, or lung, a living donor transplant is possible at some hospitals.
+If you, a family member, or a friend wants to be a living donor for your child, you should contact the transplant hospital for information on how to start the evaluation and testing for this process.

 “Keep your focus on getting your child healthy.
 Advocate for your child.
 Trust your team, but you know your child best.
 Do your research.
 Don’t be afraid to ask a million questions and challenge the doctors for answers.
 Find support from other parents of children with similar issues.” — Amy Antonio-Claussen, liver recipient parent

-You may be able to list your child at more than one transplant center.
+You may be able to list your child at more than one transplant hospital.
 This is known as multiple listing.
-Check OPTN policy (optn.transplant.hrsa.gov) for the rules, which vary by organ.
+Check OPTN policy for the rules, which vary by organ.
 You also can ask your transplant team for more information.
-If you choose to do so, you will need to assure that you can easily travel between your home and the centers.
-Each of the centers will need to conduct a new evaluation.
+If you choose to do so, you will need to ensure that you can easily travel between your home and the hospitals.
+Each hospital will need to conduct a new evaluation.
 You also will need to check on insurance coverage.
-Listing a patient at more than one center in the same area may not increase chances of transplant.
+Listing a patient at more than one hospital in the same area may not increase chances of transplant.

-If your family needs to ﬁnd a new transplant center, your new center may have to perform a transplant evaluation as well.
-Waiting time will carry over to the new center, but check with your new transplant team to make sure.
+If your family needs to ﬁnd a new transplant hospital, your new hospital may have to perform a transplant evaluation as well.
+Waiting time will carry over to the new hospital, but check with your new transplant team to make sure.